 The UTS Master of Project Management aims to equip graduates with the skills and attributes required for professional project management practice and leadership.
 The foundation of the course provides project management knowledge that students build upon to customise their learning to suit their background and career goals.
 The course aims to develop students as reflective project management practitioners with the ability to adapt and improve practice.
 The communication, leadership and interpersonal abilities that are crucial for managing projects successfully are emphasised throughout the course.
 In addition, the course aims to develop skills in academic literacy and enquiry, critical analysis, and systems thinking to develop graduates who are lifelong learners and responsible practitioners.

-The course is highly regarded by industry as providing in-demand, 'professionally excellent' graduates.
-Its focus on leadership, program management and governance increases the employability of graduates at senior levels in many local and international industries, including banking and finance, construction and engineering, event management, government, health and IT.
+Graduates of the UTS Master of Project Management gain high rates of employment and top salaries.
+They are in strong demand by industry due to their professional preparation and ability to merge theory with practice to improve project performance.
+The Master of Project Management’s focus on leadership, program management and governance enhances the employability of graduates at senior levels in local and international industries, including banking and finance, construction and engineering, event management, government, health and IT.